 - Performing data cleaning and the removal of redundancies

 - Creating ad-hoc query building operations and native data extraction methods

-If you are considering becoming proficient in Data Analytics and earn a certification while doing the same, make sure to check out Intellipaat’s Data Analytics Certification.
+If you are considering becoming proficient in Data Analytics and earn a certification while doing the same, make sure to check out Intellipaat’s online Data Analyst Training Program.